Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Introduction

-We then proceed to a parameterized complexity analysis\iflong for the three problems\fi; see Table~\ref{tab:results} for an overview.
+We then proceed to a parameterized complexity analysis \iflong for the three problems\fi; see Table~\ref{tab:results} for an overview.
 Since all variants are NP-hard even if~$k=0$, we consider a structural parameter related to~$k$.
 This parameter, denoted by~$k_1$, is the minimum number of weak edges needed in an STC-labeling for~$c=1$.
 Thus, if~$k_1$ is known, then we may immediately accept all instances with~$k \ge k_1$; in this sense one may assume~$k\le k_1$ for~\textsc{Multi-STC}.
-For \textsc{VL-Multi-STC} and \textsc{EL-Multi-STC} this is not necessarily true due to some border cases of the definition.
+For \textsc{VL-Multi-STC} and \textsc{EL-Multi-STC} this is not necessarily true since some lists might be empty which enforces weak edges.